Independently reconfigurable internal loss and resonance-shift in an interferometer-embedded optical cavity: Abstract

 \section{Abstract}

 Optical cavities find diverse uses in lasers, frequency combs, optomechanics, and optical signal processors.
-Complete reconfigurability of the cavities enables development of generic field programmable cavities for achieving the desired performance in all these applications.
-We propose and demonstrate a simple and generic "interferometer in a cavity" structure that enables periodic modification of the internal cavity loss and the cavity resonance to reconfigure the Q-factor, transmission characteristics, and group delay of the hybrid cavity, with simple engineering of the interferometer.
-We also demonstrate methods to decouple the tuning of the loss from the resonance-shift, for resonance-locked reconfigurability.
-Such devices can be implemented in any guided-wave platform (on-chip or fiber-optic) with potential applications in programmable photonics and reconfigurable optomechanics.
+Complete reconfigurability of the resonant frequency as well as the loss enables development of generic field programmable cavities for achieving the desired performance in these applications.
+Conventional reconfigurable cavities are generally limited to specific material platforms or specific optical tuning methods and require sophisticated fabrication.
+Furthermore, the tuning of the loss is coupled to the resonance-shift in the cavity.
+We propose and demonstrate a simple and generic interferometer in a cavity structure that enables quasiperiodic modification of the internal cavity loss and the cavity resonance to reconfigure the Q-factor, transmission characteristics, and group delay of the hybrid cavity, with simple tuning of the optical phase in the interferometer.
+We also demonstrate methods to decouple the tuning of the loss from the resonance-shift, that enables resonance-locked reconfigurability.
+This structure also enables resonance-shift to both shorter and longer wavelengths using the same phase-tuning technique, which is challenging to achieve in conventional reconfigurable cavities.
+These devices can be implemented in any guided-wave platform (on-chip or fiber-optic) with potential applications in programmable photonics and reconfigurable optomechanics.